ntoll/programmer_pythonical/README.rst

     Namespaces are one honking great idea, lets do more of those! [x3]

     [Solo]
-    I'm good at yealding stuff that makes my function generatable, I create classes that are nice and easily inher'table, But still in matters programable, functional and logical, I am the very model of a programmer Pythonical.
+    I'm good at yielding stuff that makes my function generatable, I create classes that are nice and easily inher'table, But still in matters programmable, functional and logical, I am the very model of a programmer Pythonical.

     [Chorus]
-    But still in matters programable, functional and logical, [S]he is the very model of a programmer Pythonical.
+    But still in matters programmable, functional and logical, [S]he is the very model of a programmer Pythonical.

     Verse 2